AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 In this lab, you have completed the following tasks:

-- Task 1: Created Azure ML Workspace
+- Created Azure ML Workspace
-- Task 2: Uploaded the Dataset
+- Uploaded the Dataset
-- Task 3: Configured Clean Missing Data
+- Configured Clean Missing Data
-- Task 4: Configured the Split Data Component
+- Configured the Split Data Component
-- Task 5: Added the Two-Class Decision Forest Model
+- Added the Two-Class Decision Forest Model
-- Task 6: Added and Connect the Train Model Component
+- Added and Connect the Train Model Component
-- Task 7: Added and Connect the Score Model Component
+- Added and Connect the Score Model Component
-- Task 8: Added and Configure the Evaluate Model Component
+- Added and Configure the Evaluate Model Component
-- Task 9: Running the Pipeline: Configure and Submit
+- Running the Pipeline: Configureed and Submitted
-- Task 10: Previewed Evaluation Results in Azure ML Designer
+- Previewed Evaluation Results in Azure ML Designer

 ## You have successfully completed the lab